sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

     !![destination](destination.png)

-4. If you are planning to use a **Decentralized SAP EWM** system, you can expose several functionalities by implementing several custom OData APIs.
+4. If you are planning to use a **Decentralized SAP EWM** system, you can implement additional custom OData APIs to implement features which are not currently exposed as REST endpoint.
 An example of OData implementation for `Load` and `Unload` APIs for EWM is available [in our public GitHub](https://github.com/SAP-samples/sap-iot-samples/tree/main/iot-autoid-services-samples/EWM%20-%20Load%20Unload%20OData%20APIs).

     -  The **Destination** for the `Load`: